BBRathnayaka/Kubernetes-Docker/Docker/Nginx-Proxy/README.md

 ### 4. Enable HTTPS
 Create .conf file for the required domain
 - `If https is needed add .conf file to conf directory`
-- `Remove .conf file from conf directory if https is not needed`
+- `Remove .conf file from conf directory if https is not needed.`

 ### 5. Run docker-compose file